gcallah/BookReviews/hume.md

 They also document his strong opposition to government debt.
 Interestingly, Hume thought the property of government bondholders is "is the most precarious of any" (197), quite contrary to the typical contemporary view that the return on such assets represents the "risk-free" rate of interest.
-He also held a negative view of such investors, writing that they "sink into the lethargy of a stupid and pampered luxury, without spirit, ambition, or enjoyment" (199).
+Hume also held a negative view of such investors, writing that they "sink into the lethargy of a stupid and pampered luxury, without spirit, ambition, or enjoyment" (199).

 The last chapter sums up the case for Hume as a significant figure in the history of economic thought.
 The authors document at length his influence on